phbillet/LLMs-basic_linear_algebra/problem_1.md

 ![alt text](pictures/pb1_0s_bard_3_1.png)
 ![alt text](pictures/pb1_0s_bard_3_2.png)

+**Note:** Bard transforms the text into equations, but gets lost in the calculations.

 ### GPT 3.5
 GPT returns only 1 suggestion, let's see it:
 ![alt text](pictures/pb1_0s_GPT.png)

+**Note:** GPT 3.5 transforms the text into equations, but the elimination of the variable is not optimal and there is an error in the verification.

 ## Chain-of-Thought prompting with verification of the solution
 The prompt is: